 When a family has been determined to meet all eligibility criteria, the childcare worker must then work with the family to determine what type of childcare arrangement best meets the needs of the child and family.
 The circumstances that justify the need for childcare assistance and the plan of care must be documented in the case record.
-Refer to Chapter 5.

 NOTE: Every child in the same assistance unit must have the same Need Type in their Plan of Care.